 The risk of rolling back progress

-Any effort to roll back the social cost of carbon would leave decisions to individual agencies, reducing accountability and transparency while creating regulatory confusion.
-Weakening or eliminating it would conceal the true costs of carbon pollution, incorrectly skewing the analysis and biasing decision-making away from crucial climate safeguards.
+Efforts to roll back the social cost of carbon have left decisions to individual agencies, reducing accountability and transparency while creating regulatory confusion.
+Weakening or eliminating it conceals the true costs of carbon pollution, incorrectly skewing the analysis and biasing decision-making away from crucial climate safeguards.

 - Joint comments to the Forest Service [PDF]

 - Expert consensus on the economics of climate change [PDF]